 - You want more control over your choice of healthcare professional and care.

-- Your Spanish language skills are not ready to have crucial health conversations.
+- Your Spanish language skills need to be stronger for complex health conversations.

-- You don’t want waiting times for appointments and elective procedures.
+- Less waiting time for appointments and elective procedures.

 - You don’t pay into the Spanish social security system, so you don’t qualify for public health services.

-There are two main options for private health insurance.
+There are two main options for private medical insurance.
+Most Expats in Spain will use the first option for their medical coverage.

 1) Spanish Private Health Insurance

-- Those who plan to move back to their home country after living in Spain.
+- Those who plan to return to their home country after living in Spain.

 2) Expat Health Insurance (with regional or global cover)

-If you plan on living in more than one country, a different type of policy may be a better solution.
-See our guide to find out more about Expat Health Insurance solutions and who should use one.
+If you plan on living in more than one country overseas, this type of policy may be a better solution.
+See our guide to learn more about Expat Health Insurance solutions to see if they’ll suit you better.

 Health insurance in Spain is cheaper than similar coverage in the USA.
-In fact, prices are generally lower than in many other European countries.
+Prices are also generally lower than in many other Western European countries.

 The price you pay will depend on several factors: